Methyl tert-butyl ether: Production and properties

+MTBE production across the globe has been steady because of its positive impact on engine performance.
+The global demand has been mainly driven by growing Asian markets.
+Chinese capacity grew from ~18 million metric tons in 2017 to ~22 millions in 2023, with actual production standing at ~16 millions in the same year.

+US perspective

-MTBE production in the U.S. peaked in 1999 at 260,000 barrels per day before dropping down to about 50,000 barrels per day and holding steady, mostly for the export market.
+Production of MTBE in the U.S. peaked in 1999 at 260,000 barrels per day before dropping down due to environmental and health concerns as well as pressure from the bioethanol lobby, to about 50,000 barrels per day and holding steady, mostly for the export market.
 After the purchase of SABIC, oil giant Saudi Aramco is now considered to be the world's largest producer with an estimated production capacity of 2.37 million metric tons per year (mt/yr).
 Worldwide production capacity of MTBE in 2018 was estimated to be 35 million metric tons.

 Uses

 MTBE is used as a fuel component in fuel for gasoline engines.
 It is one of a group of chemicals commonly known as oxygenates because they raise the oxygen content of gasoline.

 As anti-knocking agent

 In the U.S. MTBE has been used in gasoline at low levels since 1979, replacing tetraethyllead (TEL) as an antiknock (octane rating) additive to prevent engine knocking.
-Oxygenates also help gasoline burn more completely, reducing tailpipe emissions and dilute or displace gasoline components such as aromatics (e.g., benzene).
+Oxygenates also help gasoline burn more completely, reducing tailpipe emissions.
+Oxygenates also dilute or displace gasoline components such as aromatics (e.g., benzene).
 Before the introduction of other oxygenates and octane enhancers, refiners chose MTBE for its blending characteristics and low cost.